tsgoff/meshtxt/README.md

 **Running server.js**

-This approach allows you to run the original web client as-is, while running MeshTXT as a separate process.
+This approach allows you to run the original web client as-is, while running MeshTXT as a separate process on a different port.

 When running the server, `--meshtastic-api-url` should be pointed to the internal `meshtasticd` web server.